 If you're on a limited gift-giving budget, but you want to purchase a camera related gift, camera accessories make great gift ideas for a photographer.
 They're practical and they're fun.
-Find a dozen of the top camera accessory gifts and camera related gifts in this camera buying guide for accessories.
+Find a dozen of the top camera accessory gifts and camera related gifts in this camera accessory gift guide.

 And, if you find yourself more interested in purchasing an actual digital camera, read through my digital camera holiday gift guide for ideas that will meet the needs of a variety of photographers and a variety of gift-giving budgets.
 (For information on DSLR camera accessories, just click the link.)